 In Scotland, "Adam sub-prior of Melrose became abbot of Cupar, 1189.
 Adam son of Adam was one of the witnesses to the charter by William Bruce to Adam of Carlyle of the lands of Kynemund, c.
 1194-1214, and he also witnessed the resignation by Dunegal, son of Udard of a carucate of land in Warmanbie within the same period.
 Adam became abbot of Newbattle in 1201, and another Adam, a native of Lennox (Levenax), was a monk of great sanctity. "

-Important Dates for the Addams family
+Early History of the Addams family

 This web page shows only a small excerpt of our Addams research.
 Another 186 words (13 lines of text) covering the years 1189, 1329, 1460, 1281, 1327, 1891, 1585, 1661, 1656, 1586, 1667, 1654, 1655, 1656, 1658, 1626, 1698, 1651, 1719, 1685, 1719, 1695, 1697, 1689, 1748, 1662, 1720, 1712, 1720 and are included under the topic Early Addams History in all our PDF Extended History products and printed products wherever possible.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Addams include Adam, Adams, MacAdam, MacAdams, MacCaw and others.

 Early Notables of the Addams family (pre 1700)